jake-w-liu/DifferentiableMoM.jl/docs/src/tutorials/05-airplane-rcs.md

 1. **Prepare imported meshes** using `read_obj_mesh`, `repair_mesh_for_simulation`, and `coarsen_mesh_to_target_rwg`.
 2. **Estimate memory requirements** with `estimate_dense_matrix_gib(N)` and choose a feasible target RWG count.
-3. **Run the automated airplane RCS pipeline** with custom frequency, scaling, and coarsening parameters.
+3. **Run the automated airplane RCS pipeline** and adapt frequency/coarsening settings by editing script parameters.
-4. **Interpret the output CSVs and plots** to extract monostatic RCS and bistatic pattern trends.
+4. **Interpret reported RCS diagnostics** (bistatic statistics and monostatic backscatter).
 5. **Trade off accuracy vs speed** by adjusting the target RWG count and understanding coarsening artifacts.
-6. **Generate mesh preview images** that compare original and coarsened geometry.
+6. **Generate mesh preview images** in a custom post-processing step when needed.

 ---